Country Pursuits

 A collection of 1920 shape coloured boxes and 1800 shape trays.
 Some were perhaps sold together as smokers sets.
 One of the respondents to the Derby Telegraph Article who worked at the factory from 1940-45 recalls "another young man named Ernie Browning painted dogs on ash trays".
 The above example has a date cipher for 1939.
 If anyone has any further information about him I would be delighted to include it.

 An assortment of trinket trays in other shapes with a hunting theme.
 J Doyle appears on the "Staff List 1947" page and was employed at the factory from 1960 to about 1968.
+The Highland Cattle heart shaped dish appears curtesy of the Hannah Goodsell collection.

 Smokers Set in the Gadroon Shape